-Philadelphia may be best known for its greasy cheesesteaks and technicolored water ice, but there’s so much more to eat in the City of Brotherly Love.
+Philadelphia may be best known nationally for its hearty cheesesteaks and technicolor water ice, but there’s so much more to eat in the City of Brotherly Love than that.
 To get the full picture, read through Eater’s City Guide.
-But if one day in Philly is all that’s on the agenda, consider forgoing the city’s famous foodstuffs in favor of some newer classics for breakfast, lunch, and dinner.
+But if one day in Philly is all that you’ve got, consider forgoing the city’s famous foodstuffs in favor of some other classics for breakfast, lunch, and dinner.

-The city has a proliferation of buzzy bakeries that have opened in the past few years (see: Essen and Lost Bread Co.), but one of the oldest is still one of the best.
+The city has a proliferation of buzzy bakeries that have opened in the past few years, but one of the oldest is still one of the best.
 Near the Italian Market in South Philly, Isgro has been around for over a century, and still whips up excellent Italian rum cakes, soft and lemony ricotta cookies, chewy almond macaroons, perfect pignoli, and the archetype of what cannoli should be.
-The ricotta filling, dotted with mini-chocolate chips, is not too sweet, and since it’s piped in to order, the shell is still crispy.
+The ricotta filling, dotted with mini chocolate chips, is not too sweet, and since it’s piped in to order, the shell is still crispy.
 If you aren’t planning to eat it right away (but why not?) ask them to hold the powdered sugar so the cannoli won’t get soggy.

-Philly’s bar options are nearly as diverse as its dining scene.
-For a classic dive, make for Bob & Barbara’s on South Street and ask for the “Special” — a can of PBR and a shot of Jim Beam that will set you back $4.
-Every Thursday night, the well-worn bar hosts a decidedly glam drag show, starting at 10:15pm.
-If you’re looking for something a little more swank, go back into Center City for the Franklin Bar (officially The Franklin Mortgage and Investment Company) in Rittenhouse Square.
+Philly’s bar options are nearly as diverse as its dining scene, and while you’re in Fishtown, you should at least stop at Middle Child Clubhouse for the fun atmosphere and the cocktail menu, which are both representative of Philly in a way that is difficult to put one’s finger on.
+Try nearby International Bar or Johnny Brenda’s for music.
+For a classic dive, make for Ray’s Happy Birthday Bar.
+If you’re looking for something a little more swank, go back into Center City for the Franklin Bar.
 The sleek subterranean spot has roots in the Prohibition era, and today serves intricate, meticulously made cocktails.
 Or keep heading north to test your luck at Hop Sing Laundromat, an unmarked bar in Chinatown that makes some of the very best cocktails in the city — but you have to get past the whims of the owner to be allowed entry.
-Note that it’s only open Thursday through Saturday.